 Respectful classroom behavior, professional communication, and academic integrity are expected of all Yavapai College students.
-Failure to treat faculty, fellow students, or others associated with the learning environment with respect may result in disciplinary action, up to and including dismissal from the college.
-Threatening, intimidating or bullying behavior is not acceptable in any learning or support environment.
-All communication (e.g. email, text message, written, oral) must be respectful and professional.
-Use of vulgarity and profanity in learning activities, communication with faculty, staff or other students is not acceptable.
-Special note: Disruptive behavior does not include civil expression or disagreement with the course instructor or other students in the class during times of discussion.
-Some disruptive students may have documented disabilities.
-Students with documented disabilities are held to the same standards of conduct as any student subject to reasonable accommodations by the College.
+Failure to treat faculty, fellow students, or others associated with the learning environment with respect may result in disciplinary action, up to and including dismissal from the class or College.
+Threatening, intimidating, or bullying behavior is not acceptable in any learning or support environment.
+All communication (e.g., email, text message, written, oral) must be civil, respectful, and professional.